useidel/check_letsencrypt/README.md

 A very simply Nagios/Icinga plugin for a basic check if a lets encrypt certificate is about to expire.
 The required input is the Common Name (CN) used for the certificate.
 Default: it will trigger WARNING if the expiry is more than 10 days but less than 30 days away.
 If the expiry date is less than 10 days away it will trigger a CRITICAL.
-You can configure your thresholds (see below).
+You can configure your own thresholds (see below).

 ````